-You divorced several years ago and agreed on child support payments.
+You divorced several years ago and agreed to child support payments.
 Now, you're re-marrying.
 You may decide to have more children with your new spouse -- or you may be taking on financial responsibility for your new spouse's children.
 You may even be thinking about adopting your new spouse's children from a previous marriage.

 Under any of these circumstances, it's important to know about your legal obligations and options.